knightprincess/knightprincess/README.md

 <!--
      Thanks for being my guest and reading <3
-     And remember: Israel needs to cease to exist
+     And remember: Make it exist first then make it beautiful -->
--->